Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model: Numerical Results

 For each of these simulations we performed $10^4$ up to $2 \times 10^4$ update cycles.
+For $s_{sphere}=0$ and $R=3.5$, $4.5$, and $7.5$ we simulated at $\beta_c$ only.
 In all our simulations we used the Mersenne twister algorithm \cite{twister} as pseudo-random number generator.
 Our code is written in C and we used the Intel compiler.
 Simulating at $\beta=\beta_c$, our Swenden-Wang update takes about $1.1 \times 10^{-7}$ s and the local heat-bath update about $3.5 \times 10^{-8}$ s per site on a single core of a Quad-Core AMD Opteron(tm) 2378 CPU.
 The exchange cluster, including the measurement~(\ref{improved_estimator}) takes roughly $2.6 \times 10^{-7}$ s per site of the frozen clusters.
 In total our simulations took roughly the equivalent of 50 years of CPU time on one core of a Quad-Core AMD Opteron(tm) 2378 CPU.